ThePacielloGroup/cupper/content/patterns/API/filepond-object.md

 ## Events

-The Filepond object fires a `FilePond:loaded` event when it's ready.
+The FilePond object fires a `FilePond:loaded` event when it's ready.
 This is useful when we're directly embedding filepond on a page using a `defer` or `async` attribute on the `<script>` tag.
 In those situations the script will be loaded asynchronous so it might not be available on document ready.

 The event `detail` property will contain the FilePond API.